1972 United States presidential election: Primaries

 Nixon was a popular incumbent president in 1972, as he was credited with opening the People's Republic of China as a result of his visit that year, and achieving détente with the Soviet Union.
 Polls showed that Nixon held a strong lead in the Republican primaries.
-He was challenged by two candidates: liberal Pete McCloskey from California, and conservative John Ashbrook from Ohio.
+He was challenged by two candidates: liberal congressman Pete McCloskey from California, and conservative congressman John Ashbrook from Ohio.
 McCloskey ran as an anti-war candidate, while Ashbrook opposed Nixon's détente policies towards China and the Soviet Union.
 In the New Hampshire primary, McCloskey garnered 19.8% of the vote to Nixon's 67.6%, with Ashbrook receiving 9.7%.
 Nixon won 1323 of the 1324 delegates to the Republican convention, with McCloskey receiving the vote of one delegate from New Mexico.
 Vice President Spiro Agnew was re-nominated by acclamation; while both the party's moderate wing and Nixon himself had wanted to replace him with a new running-mate (the moderates favoring Nelson Rockefeller, and Nixon favoring John Connally), it was ultimately concluded that such action would incur too great a risk of losing Agnew's base of conservative supporters.